Last updated: 12/15/2021

 Principle 5 – Limiting use, disclosure, and retention of personal information

-Walmart will not use or share personal information for purposes other than the identified purposes, except with the consent of the individual, for exceptions set out in applicable privacy legislation, or as required by law.
+Walmart will not use or share your personal information for purposes other than the identified purposes, except with your consent, for exceptions set out in applicable privacy legislation, or as required by law.
 Only Walmart’s team members with a business need to know, or whose duties reasonably so require, are granted access to personal information.
 Walmart will keep personal information for as long as it remains reasonably necessary or relevant for the identified purposes, or as required by law.

 Principle 6 – Accuracy of personal information

 Personal information must be as accurate, complete, and up to date as is necessary for the purposes for which it is to be used.
-Walmart will update personal information about individuals as and when reasonably necessary to fulfill the identified purposes or upon notification by the individual.
+When notified by you, Walmart will update personal information about you as and when reasonably necessary to fulfill the identified purposes.

 Principle 7 – Security safeguards

-Walmart protects personal information by security safeguards appropriate to the sensitivity of the information.
-All of Walmart’s team members with access to personal information are required to appropriately respect the confidentiality and privacy of that information.
-Walmart also protects personal information shared with service providers by a variety of means, including by contractual agreements stipulating the confidentiality, privacy and security of the information and the purposes for which it is to be used.
+Walmart protects your personal information with security safeguards appropriate to the sensitivity of the information.
+All of Walmart’s team members with access to your personal information are required to appropriately respect the confidentiality and privacy of that information.
+Walmart protects personal information shared with service providers by a variety of means, including by contractual agreements stipulating the confidentiality, privacy and security of the information and the purposes for which it is to be used.

 Principle 8 – Openness concerning policies and practices

-Walmart makes readily available specific information about its policies and practices relating to the management of personal information.
+Walmart makes readily available specific information about our policies and practices relating to the management of personal information.

 Principle 9 – Customer and team member access to personal information

-Walmart informs individuals of the existence, use, and disclosure of their personal information upon request and gives the individual access to that information as required by applicable privacy legislation.
-Individuals may challenge the accuracy and completeness of the information and have it amended as appropriate.
+Walmart informs you of the existence, use, and disclosure of your personal information upon request and gives you access to that information as required by applicable privacy laws.
+You may challenge the accuracy and completeness of the information and have it amended as appropriate.

-Upon written request, Walmart provides individuals a reasonable opportunity to review the personal information Walmart holds about them.
-Personal information will be made accessible to the individuals in understandable form, within a reasonable time, and at minimal or no cost.
-In order to safeguard personal information, the inquiring individual may be required to provide sufficient identification information to permit Walmart to account for the existence, use and disclosure of personal information and to authorize access to the individual's personal information.
+Upon written request, Walmart provides you a reasonable opportunity to review your personal information that we hold about you.
+Your personal information will be made accessible to you in understandable form, within a reasonable time, and at minimal or no cost.
+In order to safeguard your personal information, you may be required to provide sufficient identification information to permit Walmart to account for the existence, use and disclosure of your personal information and to authorize access to your personal information.

 Principle 10 – Challenging compliance

-Individuals may address a challenge concerning compliance with the above principles to the Privacy Officer of Walmart Canada Corp. at CAPrivacy@wal-mart.com .
+You may address a challenge concerning compliance with the above principles to the CECO of Wal-Mart Canada Corp. at CAPrivacy@wal-mart.com .
 Walmart maintains procedures for addressing and responding to all inquiries or complaints from individuals about Walmart’s management of personal information and investigates all privacy-related complaints.
 If a complaint is found to be justified, Walmart will take appropriate measures to resolve the complaint including, if necessary, by amending its policies and procedures.

-Individuals may seek advice from the Office of the Privacy Commissioner of Canada or the provincial Privacy Commissioner having jurisdiction, and, if appropriate, file a written complaint with the Commissioner's office.
-However, the individuals are encouraged to use Walmart’s complaint procedures first.
+You may seek advice from the Office of the Privacy Commissioner of Canada or the provincial Privacy Commissioner having jurisdiction, and, if appropriate, file a written complaint with the Commissioner's office.
+However, you are encouraged to use Walmart’s complaint procedures first.